 Dear Pat: How did time pass and how did it grow so late.
 Have we learned anything from the passage of time?
 Are we more mature, wiser, more perceptive, kinder?
 We have known each other now for centuries and still I remember the first time and the last time.
 We come now to the book.
 It has been planned a long time.
 I planned it when I didn’t know what it was about.

-The Journals continues Steinbeck’s working tradition of plucking out his self-awareness (he had volumes) and setting it aside so he could carry on the business of writing.
-When he wrote The Grapes of Wrath Steinbeck kept a personal journal.
+Journal continues Steinbeck’s working tradition of plucking out his self-awareness (he had volumes) and setting it aside so he could carry on the business of writing.
+When he wrote The Grapes of Wrath, Steinbeck kept a personal journal.
 Similarly, Steinbeck authorizes these letters to hold dominion over his progress.

 February 23 [Friday]